opencord/maas/QUICKSTART.md

 VirtualBox machines.

 A work-a-round has been created to support VirtualBox based VMs.
-This is accomplished by overriding the support script for the `Intel AMT` power support module; but unfortunately it is not fully autmated at this point.
+This is accomplished by overriding the support script for the `Intel AMT` power support module; but unfortunately it is not fully automated at this point.

 The work-a-round uses SSH from the MAAS head node to the machine that is running VirtualBox.
 To enable this, assuming that VirtualBox is running on a Linux based system, you can copy the MAAS ssh public key from `/var/lib/maas/.ssh/id_rsa.pub` on the head known to your accounts `authorized_keys` files.
-You can verify that this is working by issueing the following commands from your host machine:
+You can verify that this is working by issuing the following commands from your host machine:
 ```
 vagrant ssh headnode
 sudo su - maas
 ssh yourusername@host_ip_address
 ```

-If you are able to accomplish these commands the VirtualBox power management should opperate correctly.
+If you are able to accomplish these commands the VirtualBox power management should operate correctly.

 To utilize this work-a-round the power management settings must be manual configured on the node.
 To accomplish this the VirtualBox ID for the compute node must first be discovered.
 To accomplish this issue